-Students resigning by the last day of refunds calendar are eligible for a refund of all fees paid, except \$10.00 which is retained by AUM.
+Students resigning by the last day for refunds are eligible for a refund of all fees paid, except \$30.00, which is retained by AUM.

-Students resigning because of personal illness or call to military service may be eligible for a refund of all fees paid, except \$10.00 which is retained by AUM.
+Students resigning because of personal illness or call to military service may be eligible for a refund of all fees paid, except \$30.00, which is retained by AUM.

-Students suspended for disciplinary reasons are neither eligible for refunds nor cancellation of amounts due.
+Students suspended for disciplinary reasons are not eligible for refunds or cancellation of amounts due.

-Students processing schedule adjustment forms after the refund date are required to clear all financial obligations with the Finance Office.
+Students processing schedule adjustment forms after the refund date are required to clear all financial obligations with the Bursar's Office.